contentcreatorstories/contentcreatorstories.github.io/_posts/2020-04-09-rubhen925-VideoGame.md

 ## Featured Guest: Rubhen925
 _______________________

-Rubhen925 is a Youtube creator who creates series on a variety of video games, including: Persona 5 Royal, Final Fantasy 7, Animal Crossing, and more.
+Rubhen925 is a fantastic Youtube creator who creates series on a variety of video games, including: Persona 5 Royal, Final Fantasy 7, Animal Crossing, and more.
 Check out his interview below!

 ## Who are you and what videos do you create?